 - Curriculum vitae, including a list of publications or other professional accomplishments;

-- Proposal of planned activities;
+- Proposal of planned activities; and

 - List of potential collaborators with a brief description of the possible collaboration.

-- As part of the applications, the Princeton sponsor will be asked by the Andlinger Center to submit a letter of support highlighting the applicant’s unique attributes and merit of their proposed fellowship activities.
+- As part of the applications, the Princeton sponsor will be asked by the Andlinger Center to submit a letter of support highlighting the applicant’s unique attributes and the merit of their proposed fellowship activities.

 Duration and Funding